 Numbe r Page No. 3 (a)- Certificate of Incorporation as amended.
 This item was filed as part of the Registrant's Form 10-K for the year ended June 30, 1988 and is herein incorporated by reference.
 3 (b)- By Laws as amended.
 This item was filed as part of the Registrant's Form 10-K for the year ended June 30, 1988 and is herein incorporated by reference.
 10 (a)- 2001 Stock Option Plan.
+This item was filed with the Registrant's Definitive Proxy Statement for the 2001 annual meeting of stockholders on December 5, 2001 and is herein incorporated by reference 10 (b)- Amendment and Restatement of the 1998 Stock Option Plan.
 This item was filed with the Registrant's Definitive Proxy Statement for the 2001 annual meeting of stockholders on December 5, 2001 and is herein incorporated by reference.
-10 (b)- Amendment and Restatement of the 1998 Stock Option Plan.
-This item was filed with the Registrant's Definitive Proxy Statement for the 2001 annual meeting of stockholders on December 5, 2001 and is herein incorporated by reference.
-10 (C)- Form of Grant Letter for the 1998 Stock Option Plan (filed herewith).
-10 (d) Revolving Term Note made by the Dewey Electronics Corporation in favor of TD Bank, NA dated April 20, 2009.
+10 (c)- Form of Grant Letter for the 1998 Stock Option Plan.
+This item was filed as part of the Registrant's Form 10-K for the year ended June 30, 2010 and is herein incorporated by reference 10 (d)- Revolving Term Note made by the Dewey Electronics Corporation in favor of TD Bank, NA dated April 20, 2009.
 This item was filed with the Registrant's Form 10-Q for the period ended March 31, 2009 and is herein incorporated by reference.
-10 (e) Loan and Security Agreement between The Dewey Electronics Corporation and TD Bank, NA dated April 20, 2009.
+10 (e)- Loan and Security Agreement between The Dewey Electronics Corporation and TD Bank, NA dated April 20, 2009.
 This item was filed with the Registrant's Form 10-Q for the period ended March 31, 2009 and is herein incorporated by reference.
-10 (f) Commercial Mortgage and Security Agreement and Assignment of Leases and Rents between The Dewey Electronics Corporation and TD Bank, NA dated April 20, 2009.
+10 (f)- Commercial Mortgage and Security Agreement and Assignment of Leases and Rents between The Dewey Electronics Corporation and TD Bank, NA dated April 20, 2009.
 This item was filed with the Registrant's Form 10-Q for the period ended March 31, 2009 and is herein incorporated by reference.
-10 (g) Letter from TD Bank Dated May 10, 2010 extending line of credit.
+10 (g)- Letter from TD Bank Dated May 10, 2010 extending line of credit.
 This item was filed with the Registrant's Form 10-Q for the quarter ended March 31, 2010 and is herein incorporated by reference.
 31.1 Certification of Chief Executive Officer Pursuant to Section 302 of the Sarbanes-Oxley Act of 2002 (filed herewith) 31.2 Certification of Treasurer Pursuant to Section 302 of the Sarbanes-Oxley Act of 2002 (filed herewith) 32.1 Certification of Chief Executive Officer pursuant to 18 U.S.C.
 Section 1350, as adopted pursuant to Section 906 of the Sarbanes-Oxley Act of 2002 (filed herewith).
 32.2 Certification of Treasurer pursuant to 18 U.S.C.
 Section 1350, as adopted pursuant to Section 906 of the Sarbanes-Oxley Act of 2002 (filed herewith)